tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Solved: [lemmatization.ipynb](Activities/05-Ins_Lemmatization/Solved/lemmatization.ipynb)

-Open the lesson slides, move to the "Lemmatization" section, and highlight the following.
+Open the lesson slides, navigate to the "Lemmatization" section, and highlight the following.

 * Lemmatization is a technique that transforms various morphologies of a word into its base form.
 This may sound fancy, but it's pretty intuitive.

 * If we're looking to summarize a document with the most frequent words in it, words like "stock" and "stocks" should, for the most part, mean the same.
 This is also true for words like "run" and "ran."
 NLTK's lemmatizer takes words in different forms (past tense, plural, etc.) and transforms them into the base form (present tense, singular).

-Open the Jupyter notebook, conduct a dry walkthrough.
-Note that the lemmatizer is smart enough to transform those words that have simple plural forms and those words like "goose" that have complex plurals.
+Open the Jupyter notebook and conduct a dry walkthrough.
+Note that the lemmatizer is smart enough to transform those words that have simple plural forms, and words like "goose" that have complex plurals.

 ![lemma1](Images/lemma1.PNG)